cocoons/newDemos/README.md

 # newDemos
-a new streamlined installation process
+a new more streamlined installation process

+### # read demos-be/README.md